– WEEKLY LIVE ZOOMS –

 FAQ

 We don’t allow recording of group courses for privacy reasons.
-However, you can access summaries of all lessons on the relevant course page.
+You can catch summaries of all courses on the course page.

 Our teachers will speak at normal native speed in class, so it is essential that learners can follow this without getting lost.
 The courses are suitable on this basis, for high intermediate to proficient level speakers.
 If you’re not sure your level is right, contact us or take an assessment.